infi18/Data-Analysis-and-Visualization/README.md

 # Data-Analysis-and-Visualization

-Analysis of data using Python's Pandas and DataFrame, Visualization of data using the Python's seaborn library
+Data Analysis using Python's Pandas, DataFrames and Visualization of the same using Seaborn